Achieving Business Growth by Sharing Ideas and Solving Problems

 Consider challenges resolved

-She should look for the things that bring her ideas, experiences and expertise together to develop her business narrative.
-She can bring it all together as her business’s elevator pitch.
+Look for the things that bring your ideas, experiences and expertise together to develop your business narrative.
+Bring it all together as your business’s elevator pitch

 Consider the target audience

-Sarah must reflect on her target audience and customer types and ask herself these questions:
+Reflect on your target audience and customer types and ask yourself:

 Are there particular services to showcase?
 Has there been a service recently launched?
-Sarah should identify the things that many clients look to her for and explore how to leverage their attention.
+Identify what your clients are looking for and explore how you can leverage their attention.

 Consider the content pillars

-Sarah’s focus areas become her content pillars or content categories.
+Your focus areas become your content pillars or content categories.

-Just like a good movie has central elements that weave a plot together, the content pillars are the key themes Sarah keeps returning to and uses to consistently define her business’s brand.
-The good news is that Sarah need not limit herself to just one content pillar.
-She can have several content pillars that form the foundation of her content strategy, and which can also be supported by secondary content.
+Just like a good movie has central elements that weave a plot together, the content pillars are the key themes you keep returning to in order to consistently define your business’s brand.
+The good news is that you don’t need to be limited to one content pillar.

 For instance, if you are a fitness coach, your content pillars might be wellness tips, nutrition and weight-training advice.
 Each topic becomes a building block that is part of your overall brand’s story.

-What is the end goal for Sarah?
-Success is achieved when someone thinks of a particular content pillar or category, and Sarah’s brand and business naturally come first to mind.
-Her positioning and elevator pitch must sit alongside her key focus areas, helping inform the type of content she develops.
-Working on it in this order ensures alignment, consistency, and a singular focus in everything she does.
+And your end goal?
+You’ve hit pay dirt when someone thinks of a particular content pillar or category, and your business is the first to come to mind.
+Your positioning and elevator pitch must sit alongside your key focus areas, helping inform the type of content you develop.

-Step 3 Evaluate the best way to deliver thought leadership
+Step 3 Evaluate the best way to deliver high quality content

 Step 4 Set up for success